dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 * [Where is Apple Intelligence?](#where-is-apple-intelligence)

-## Why are the settings not "saving"?
+## Why are the settings "not saving"?

 OpenCore Legacy Patcher is a config build tool and as such the user interface always reverts to safe defaults, the user interface therefore **does not** reflect the status of settings.
 Settings are accounted for and saved by the OpenCore building process and you will always have to build OpenCore again after settings change.